bryanbraun/tiffany.blog/_posts/2016-07-31-you-are-not-a-machine.md

 ---
 ID: 699
-post_title: You Are Not A Machine
+title: You Are Not A Machine
 # you-are-not-a-machine
 author: Tiffany White
 post_date: 2016-07-31 01:18:24